Postpartum Support International: Stepping Out of the Storm

 0

-The ClimbI have suffered from postpartum PTSD and anxiety and consider myself a warrior and now an advocate.
-At the time, like so many other families in our area, I didn’t know about perinatal mental health and all the wonderful things PSI does in this field.
+A woman on the top of a cliff.I have suffered from postpartum PTSD and anxiety and consider myself a warrior and now an advocate.
+At the time, like so many other families in our area, I didn’t know about perinatal mental health and all the wonderful things Postpartum Support International (PSI) does in this field.
+PSI-Connecticut provides opportunities to build community and provide the resources to advocate and provide services for those affected by a perinatal mood or anxiety disorder (PMAD).

 *Trigger Warning* I am One, and here is my story.

-Five years ago, I gave birth to a beautiful baby girl.
+Five years ago, I gave birth to a beautiful baby girl, Giavanna.
 I’m very grateful for an easy and healthy pregnancy.
 I had no food aversions, no morning sickness, went to my aerial arts classes until I was 32 weeks pregnant, and only had to deal with slight PSD (Pubic Symphysis Dysfunction) towards the tail end.

 I knew it was too good to be true that I had an overall easy pregnancy, but a blessing in disguise with a 3D ultrasound, which I received monthly due to also having an autoimmune disease, the doctors found a 5cm black mass in my daughter’s pelvic area, to what was known as a fetal ovarian cyst and she stopped growing suddenly.

-The doctors informed my husband and me that we might have to consider surgery while she was in utero.
+The doctors informed my husband and I that we might have to consider surgery while she was in utero.
 I told the doctors to induce me and then take the cyst out.
 As my anxiety was building while nearing my due date, my water broke at my school during midterm exam week.
-I drove home on I95 North, took a 3-minute shower, and went off to the hospital.
+I drove home on I95 North, took a three-minute shower, and went off to the hospital.

-Two weeks early, 11 hours later, my daughter was here after one push, the cord around her neck, as I heard the doctor say out loud, and informed my husband that she needed to cut the cord as it was a quick delivery.
+Two weeks early, 11 hours later, Giavanna was born after one push, the cord around her neck, as I heard the doctor say out loud, and informed my husband that she needed to cut the cord as it was a quick delivery.
 I heard her cry, in shock still, while doing skin-to-skin contact and giving her a bottle.
 With my autoimmune disorder, I knew I couldn’t nurse due to my biologic medication.
 Carrying extra estrogen, I couldn’t give her my hormones through nursing, so with consent at the hospital, I gave her Earth’s Best formula.
 With wonderful nurses and a comfortable stay at the hospital, we were released to go home.
 It was then my story started.

 Being home for only a day and a half, my hubby did a quick dump run to get rid of the garbage in the house as she came early.
 Within those 15 minutes, my whole life paused while feeding my daughter, and my maternity leave was an anxiety-filled time.
 She stopped breathing in my arms, and I remember her turning blue and purple.
 Knowing CPR, I forgot, froze, freaked, and called 911.
 Within two minutes, the EMTs were at my home, neighbors coming out to check on us, regulated her breathing, strapped her car seat to the stretcher, and off to the hospital we went.

 With panic and worry, but also trying to be brave in the ambulance, my heart was palpating out of my chest.
 I was shaking and watching my husband drive behind us.
-My daughter was brought to the NICU, and we were back at the hospital.
+Giavanna was brought to the NICU, and we were back at the hospital.
 Several specialists, including Yale resident doctors and an endocrinologist, were throwing medical jargon at us a few hours later.

 I had just become a mom, and here I was, listening to the doctors discuss FreeT4, TSH, T3, and hypothyroidism.
 It was her heel prick test that showed abnormally high levels of TSH.
 The heel prick test is a mandatory newborn screen done in the nursery.
 Again, there is new information to process that we didn’t know.
 Asking the doctors for clarification and putting on my brave mommy face, I asked, “What are you talking about?
 She has a cyst we are watching on her right ovary.”

-The endocrinologist then informed us that she had an ectopic thyroid, a rare type of congenital hypothyroidism, while looking at her TSH levels (thyroid stimulating hormone) sparkling in her brain on the monitor.
+The endocrinologist then informed us that she has an ectopic thyroid, a rare type of congenital hypothyroidism, while looking at her TSH levels (thyroid stimulating hormone) sparkling in her brain on the monitor.
 We had to start her on 25 mcg of levothyroxine and learn various ways to give her daily medication, which will be given for the rest of her life.

 While educating myself about hypothyroidism and starting to get into a routine at home, the sleepless nights, enjoying the baby coos and snuggles, all the while anticipating the next specialist’s visits and constant bloodwork.
-My daughter was a human pin cushion, and I almost became numb every time I had to take her to New Haven to get her labs and watch my newborn continue to be pricked weekly.
+Giavanna was a human pin cushion, and I almost became numb every time I had to take her to New Haven to get her labs and watch my newborn continue to be pricked weekly.
 Hearing her cry and scream as her veins were so small, sometimes pricking her multiple times, was unnerving as a new mom.

 Her appointment came four weeks later for an ultrasound to look at her cyst again, hoping it was shrinking.
 The radiologist informed us that she needed surgery as soon as possible.
 What we didn’t want to happen happened.
 Her cyst caused a torsion around her right ovary while creating hemorrhaging, and learning that there was another cyst on the other.

-My 6-week appointment with my OBGYN had to be postponed due to her surgery day.
+My six-week appointment with my OBGYN had to be postponed due to her surgery day.
 We were back at YNHH, admitted to a room, and placed our daughter in hospital attire.
 She asked which parent wanted to bring her to the operating room.
 I’m her mom, so I put on my surgical attire and cap, walked her down that hallway into an operating room filled with doctors and bright surgical lights, and had to place my baby girl in a heated insert on a steel table, not knowing whether or not my baby would wake from anesthesia.

 I kissed her on the forehead and said I love you.
 Walking back to the room with my parents and husband, I collapsed on the floor, watching my mom leave as she couldn’t bear to see her daughter so distraught.
 The nurse was my angel, and she kept texting me updates on her progress on her personal phone.
 She said the hospital text alerts are very impersonal.
-We got the call from her that my daughter was waking up, giggling, cooing, kicking, and had a little smile on her face.
+We got the call from her that Gia was waking up, giggling, cooing, kicking, and had a little smile on her face.
 I knew my baby was a strong little cookie and resilient.
 After two days, we were released to go home.
 We thought we were out of the red zone with her diagnosis.

 Then, her pediatrician wanted her to see her again for a follow-up, and she was concerned about a growing red mark on her eye.
 What else could go wrong?
 Fast forward to another Yale specialist, now a dermatologist, one of the best in the state, who informed us she has a hemangioma in her left eye growing so rapidly that it could cause blurred vision.
 With another prescription to add to her regimen, why not?
 Let’s now add a topical beta blocker and rub it on her eye twice daily.
 With more appointments and ultrasounds to add to the calendar, hoping the hemangioma didn’t spread to her kidneys or liver, good news, it didn’t.
 Over time, it shrunk within a year but could return.

-Finally, my 6-week follow-up with OBGYN was a blur.
+Finally, my six-week follow-up with the OBGYN was a blur.
 I filled out a survey that showed high numbers on a scale with feelings of chronic sadness, chest pain, hallucinations, rage, disassociating symptoms, flashbacks, and delusions.
 Without a doubt, I was diagnosed with PMADs.
 It was recommended I start medication and seek out a therapist that was referred.

 I tried the medication for a month, and it made me so lethargic that I crashed into the car in front of me.
 I immediately quit the medication and informed my OBGYN office that I would continue to see them in the office for follow-ups and start psychotherapy instead.